Ajirola/HR-ANALYTICS-/README.md

 This repository contains a comprehensive HR analysis project developed using Power BI.
 The dashboard visualizes key HR metrics and insights, enabling better decision-making and strategic planning.

 ## OBJECTIVE
-Determine the headcount for each job role.
+1️⃣ Determine the headcount for each job role.

-Analyze the gender distribution among staff.
+2️⃣ Analyze the gender distribution among staff.

-Assess salary discrepancies across various positions.
+3️⃣ Assess salary discrepancies across various positions.

-Identify the highest earners in each role.
+4️⃣ Identify the highest earners in each role.

-Examine the relationship between qualifications and salaries.
+5️⃣ Examine the relationship between qualifications and salaries.

-Conduct an analysis of leave balances.
+6️⃣ Conduct an analysis of leave balances.

-Create a streamlined HR dashboard for quick insights.

 ## TOOLS USED: